ashleychontos/pySYD/paper/paper.md

 Several tools have been developed for asteroseismic analyses (i.e. `OCT`, `COR`, `A2Z`), but nearly all of them are closed-source and therefore inaccessible to the general astronomy community.
 Some open-source tools exist (e.g., `DIAMONDS` and `lightkurve`), but they are either not optimized for large samples of stars or have not been extensively tested against closed-source tools.
-Additionally, thanks to Kepler, K2 and TESS, we now have very large data volumes that require automated software tools to extract observables.
+Additionally, thanks to *Kepler*, K2 and TESS, we now have very large data volumes that require automated software tools to extract observables.

 `pySYD` is a Python package for detecting solar-like oscillations and measuring global asteroseismic